armory/minnaker/readme.md

 * Certificate support isn't yet documented.
 Many ways to achieve this:
   * Using actual cert files, create certs that Traefik can use in the ingress definition(s)
   * Using ACM or equivalent, put a certificate in front of the instance and change the overrides
-  * Either way, you *must* use certificates that your browser will trust that match your DNS name (your browser may not prompt to trust the untrustted API certificate)
+  * Either way, you *must* use certificates that your browser will trust that match your DNS name (your browser may not prompt to trust the untrusted API certificate)

-* If you need to get the password again, you can see the generated password at `/etc/spinnaker/.hal/.secret/spinnaker_password`:
+* If you need to get the password again, you can see the generated password in `/etc/spinnaker/.hal/.secret/spinnaker_password`:

   ```bash
   cat /etc/spinnaker/.hal/.secret/spinnaker_password